41st Division (United Kingdom)

 The 41st Division was an infantry division of the British Army, raised during the First World War as part of Lord Kitchener's New Armies.
 The division saw service on the Western Front and later on the Italian Front.

-Unit history
+Formation history

 The division was formed as part of the fifth wave (K5) of divisions in the New Army; it did not have a regional title, but was composed primarily of recruits from the south of England.
 Several of its battalions had been raised by local communities and were named for their towns or industries.
 After training and home service, the 41st Division, commanded by Major-General Sydney Lawford, deployed overseas to reinforce the British Expeditionary Force (BEF) on the Western Front in the first week of May 1916; its first major combat came in September of that year, at the Battle of Flers–Courcelette, part of the larger Battle of the Somme.